Cora Pearl: Celebrity

 Pearl was known for dressing creatively, with the intent to provoke either shock or awe.
-Théodore de Banville wrote of her affinity for dying her hair bold colors; she was once seen riding out in her carriage, her hair the color of a lemon, dyed to match the carriage's yellow satin interior.
-In another instance, she appeared in a blue gown, her dog’s coat dyed to match her wardrobe.
+Théodore de Banville wrote of her affinity for dying her hair bold colours; she was once seen riding out in her carriage, her hair the colour of a lemon, dyed to match the carriage's yellow satin interior.
+In another instance, she appeared in a blue gown, her dog's coat dyed to match her wardrobe.

-Pearl also utilized makeup in a manner heavier than most women of the time, using makeup to accentuate her eyes and eyelashes, and wearing face powder tinted with silver or pearls to give her skin a shimmering appearance.
+Pearl also used makeup in a manner heavier than most women of the time, using makeup to accentuate her eyes and eyelashes, and wearing face powder tinted with silver or pearls to give her skin a shimmering appearance.
 Jean-Philippe Worth, the son of the couturier Worth, pronounced her "shockingly overdone" in this aspect.
 In 1867, a drink came into vogue, inspired by Pearl, dubbed the "Tears of Cora Pearl".
 Alfred Delvau wrote a tribute to Pearl in Les Plaisirs de Paris in 1867, declaring that: "You are today, Madame, the renown, the preoccupation, the scandal and the toast of Paris.
-Everywhere they talk only of you…"
+Everywhere they talk only of you."

 Decline

-At the age of thirty seven, Pearl found herself involved in a relationship that would ultimately result in the decline of her success and fortune.
-Pearl had become embroiled in a relationship with a wealthy young man, Alexandre Duval, ten years her junior, whose obsession for her was so intense that he spent his entire fortune on sustaining his liaison with her, gifting her jewels, fine horses, and money.
-It was reported that at one point, Duval gave her an exquisitely bound book, a hundred-page volume where each page was bookmarked by a one thousand franc bill.
+At age 37, Pearl became involved in a relationship that resulted in the decline of her success and fortune.
+Pearl had become embroiled in a relationship with a wealthy young man, Alexandre Duval, 10 years her junior, whose obsession for her was so intense that he spent his entire fortune on sustaining his liaison with her, giving her jewels, fine horses, and money.
+It was reported that at one point, Duval gave her an exquisitely bound book, a 100-page volume where each page was bookmarked by a 1,000 franc bill.
 Pearl ultimately dismissed him, a finality that Duval could not accept.

 On 19 December 1872, Duval went to her home, it is believed, with the intention of killing her.
-The gun he brought accidentally discharged, wounding him near fatally; initially near death, he eventually recovered, though the consequences of the event proved disastrous for Pearl's reputation.
+The gun he brought accidentally discharged, wounding him near fatally; initially near death, he eventually recovered, but the consequences of the event proved disastrous for Pearl's reputation.
 Publicized as l'affaire Duval, the scandal caused the authorities to order Pearl to leave the country, leading to her expulsion from Paris to first London and later Monaco and Nice.
 The contents of her Paris home were sold.